Adrien-B/ipx800/README.md

 # Homebridge IPX800 Platform Plugin

+This plugin brings support of IPX800 to homekit.
+As now it should support relays, x-dimmers, and x4vr on ipx V4 et ipx V5, to be tested.

 This is heavily based on the hombridge plateform template it may let you control your ipx800 relays.

 It should be used in conjunction with the [developer documentation](https://developers.homebridge.io/).
 A full list of all supported service types, and their characteristics is available on this site.